De Waterkant is an upmarket area where young professionals and the classy gay and lesbian community enjoy the good life.

 Join the fun crowds for some serious jolling in De Waterkant.
-Late night haunts abound and you will find yourself spoilt for choice when choosing where to enjoy your next meal, washed down with craft beer or a glass of local wine.
+Late-night haunts abound and you will find yourself spoilt for choice when choosing where to enjoy your next meal, washed down with craft beer or a glass of local wine.

-If quant and creative shopping makes your credit card sing, you will find exactly what you’re looking for in De Waterkant.
+If quant and creative shopping make your credit card sing, you will find exactly what you’re looking for in De Waterkant.
 Unique and arty shops can especially be found around the Cape Quarters shopping centre.

 Coffee shop culture

-People watching can be loads of fun and it’s an activity you can participate in to your heart’s content when emerging yourself in the coffee shop culture of De Waterkant.
+People-watching can be loads of fun and it’s an activity you can participate into your heart’s content when emerging yourself in the coffee shop culture of De Waterkant.

 De Waterkant has a handful of good spas where you can treat yourself to a holiday makeover that will leave you rejuvenated and ready for the next party.

-Take a walk through the cobblestone streets of De Waterkant to appreciate the architecture and atmosphere of this cosmopolitan area with its origins as an eighteenth century slave quarter.
+Take a walk through the cobblestone streets of De Waterkant to appreciate the architecture and atmosphere of this cosmopolitan area with its origins as an eighteenth-century slave quarter.
 De Waterkant is a heritage site and was declared a National Preservation Area.

 De Waterkant weather

 In Summer, when it’s hot, De Waterkant is close enough to Cape Town’s beaches for holidaymakers to make the most of the sun.